wbinnssmith/read-blob/README.md

 # read-blob
-Read [Blobs](https://developer.mozilla.org/en-US/docs/Web/API/Blob) (and [Files](https://developer.mozilla.org/en-US/docs/Web/API/File)) without going insane.
+Read [Blobs](https://developer.mozilla.org/en-US/docs/Web/API/Blob) (and [Files](https://developer.mozilla.org/en-US/docs/Web/API/File)) easily.
 Intended for use with browsers and environments that implement the File API.

 Reading binary data in the browser with the native Filereader API is extremely clunky and un-nodelike.